-My research draws from the history of political thought, particularly in the American tradition, to investigate the relationship between space, politics, and technology.
+My research draws from the history of political thought, particularly in the American tradition, to investigate the consequences of digital technologies for democratic practices.

-Using resources from political theory, traditional architecture, and computer science, I study the effects of UX design, site governance structures, and the software development process on the potential for democratic engagements both with and through digital media.
+Using resources from political theory, traditional architecture, and computer science, I study the effects of UX design, site governance structures, and software development processes on the potential for democratic engagements both with and through digital media.
 As a result, my work provides insights into the ways in which we can design, build, and maintain more democratic spaces using digital technologies.

 I am also actively engaged in scholarship of teaching and learning, particularly around questions of civic learning and engagement both in and outside of the classroom.